 No. It only enters the plan when there is not enough bone height below the maxillary sinus in the upper back jaw.
 Some upper molars can be placed without it.

 If the neighboring teeth are still healthy, an implant often helps you avoid preparing them.
-If those teeth already need crowns, or a shorter timeline matters more to you, a bridge may be the more sensible option.
+If those teeth already need crowns, or a shorter timeline matters more to you, a dental bridge may be the more sensible option.

 Message us as soon as you can.
 Depending on the stage of treatment and your symptoms, we may ask for photos, X-rays, or a local exam to decide whether remote follow-up is enough or whether you need something else.

 Not being a good implant candidate does not mean you are out of options.
-Depending on the case, the better next step may be gum treatment first, a bridge, a removable partial, or a broader treatment plan if more than one tooth is involved.
+Depending on the case, the better next step may be gum treatment first, a bridge , a removable partial , or a broader treatment plan if more than one tooth is involved.

 Yes.
 We provide care in English and Spanish, and we can prepare detailed English invoices for records, insurance follow-up, or reimbursement.